TACC/coe-332-sp24/docs/unit09/k8s_intro.rst

 * Issue basic commands using ``kubectl``
 * Connect to the class Kubernetes cluster and
 * **Design Principles**.
-Kubernetes improves our software portability, particularly for large distributed applications that need to run across multiple machines.
+Kubernetes improves our software portability, particularly for large distributed applications that need to run across multiple machines

 Kubernetes Overview